 Near Libertyville in Lake County, Illinois — The American Midwest (Great Lakes)

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 17, 2019.
 This page originally submitted on May 21, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 470 times since then and 34 times this year.
-Photos: 1, 2, 3. submitted on May 21, 2012, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 531 times since then.
+Photos: 1, 2, 3, 4, 5. submitted on May 21, 2012, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.